gagin/gar_tool/README.md

 - Target language for text fields
 - Gender and number for languages with grammatical gender
 - Standard categories or ranges for classifications
+- When asking the model for a free-form category, still provide explicit formatting instructions, such as "Capitalize the word, use a noun in singular form."
+This prevents inconsistencies like mixing "History" and "historic"
 - Target length for text responses

 Example: